ChristosPolydorou/craft-bots/creating_an_agent.md

         while not self.simulation_complete:
 ```

 Each agent is checked to see if it is in an idle state.
-The `self.api.actors` list stores actor IDs for convenience - but these can also be found in the usual way through the world information (see here)[world_info#actors].
+The `self.api.actors` list stores actor IDs for convenience - but these can also be found in the usual way through the world information [see here](world_info#actors).
 The actor state is queried using the `get_field` function of the agent api.
 ```python
             for actor_id in self.api.actors:
                 if self.api.get_field(actor_id, "state") == Actor.IDLE:
 ```
-For more information on actor fields, see (world_info#actors)[world_info#actors].
+For more information on actor fields, see [world_info#actors](world_info#actors).

 Those actors that are idle are moved randomly by sending a [command](commands) through the agent api.
 ```python